 If a retired employee or a family member is receiving a railroad retirement annuity, enrollment for both hospital and medical insurance is generally automatic and coverage begins when the person reaches age 65.
 For beneficiaries who are totally and permanently disabled, Medicare hospital and medical insurance starts automatically with the 30th month after the beneficiary became disabled or, if later, the 25th month after the beneficiary became entitled to monthly benefits.
 Even though enrollment is automatic, an individual may decline medical insurance, if so desired; this does not prevent him or her from applying for medical insurance at a later date.
 However, premiums may be higher if enrollment is delayed.

-If an individual is eligible for but not receiving an annuity, he or she should contact an RRB office before attaining age 65 and apply for both hospital and medical insurance.
+If an individual is eligible for but not receiving an annuity, he or she should contact the nearest RRB office before attaining age 65 and apply for both hospital and medical insurance.
 (This does not mean that the individual must retire if presently working.)
 The best time to apply is during the 3 months before the month in which the individual reaches age 65.
 He or she will then have both hospital and medical insurance protection beginning with the month age 65 is reached.
 If the individual does not enroll for medical insurance in the 3 months before attaining age 65, he or she can enroll in the month age 65 is reached or during the next 3 months, but there will be a delay of 1 to 3 months before medical insurance is effective.
-Individuals who do not enroll during this Initial Enrollment Period may sign up in any General Enrollment Period (January 1 - March 31 each year).
+Individuals who do not enroll during this initial enrollment period may sign up in any general enrollment period (January 1 - March 31 each year).
 Coverage for such individuals begins July 1 of the year of enrollment.

 For information on coverage for kidney disease, a social security office should be contacted.